Hi-PACE/hipace/docs/source/run/parameters.rst

     Transverse particle shape order.
 Currently, `0,1,2,3` are implemented.

 * ``hipace.depos_order_z`` (`int`) optional (default `0`)
     Longitudinal particle shape order.
-Currently, only `0` is implemented.
+Only affects the gathering of Ez for beam particles.
+    Can be 0 or 2.

 * ``hipace.depos_derivative_type`` (`int`) optional (default `2`)
     Type of derivative used in explicit deposition. `0`: analytic, `1`: nodal, `2`: centered